mfernest/SEBC/Partner Bootcamp  - Certify.md

 4. Install a CDH distribution
 5. Configure/enable desired CDH services<p/>

-**You can use [or devise](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM4Ent/4.5.3/Cloudera-Manager-Enterprise-Edition-Installation-Guide/cmeeig_topic_21.html) the approach that suits your customer's needs.
-Common hurdles we see include:
+You can use [or devise](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CM4Ent/4.5.3/Cloudera-Manager-Enterprise-Edition-Installation-Guide/cmeeig_topic_21.html) the approach that suits your customer's needs.

+* Common challenges include
     * Adding CM to an unmanaged CDH cluster
-    * Integrating CM with customer preferences such as Puppet
+    * Integrating CM with popular tools such as Puppet
-    * Coping with network restrictions (including no internet)
+    * Working with restrictive firewalls, no internet access, etc.
     * Adhering to site-, security- and DBA-driven policies

 ---